IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Multi_Mission_Use_of_Attributes.md

 This attribute describes both the science discipline and subdiscipline.
 More than one entry is allowed.
 The list for space physics is:

 - "Space Physics>Magnetospheric Science"
-- `Space Physics>Interplanetary Studies"
+- "Space Physics>Interplanetary Studies"
-- `Space Physics>Ionospheric Science"
+- "Space Physics>Ionospheric Science"

 ### DISPLAYTYPE